 Keep reading to learn:

 Marketing attribution is how marketers assess how marketing touchpoints influence a user to convert into a sale.
 Attribution can help you to understand how much impact channels, campaigns, ads and even keywords have when it comes to driving revenue.

 The aim of attribution is to prove the impact marketing has on sales, and use that data to drive more conversions and more revenue.
 Since marketers often struggle to calculate their return on investment due to disconnected data, attribution allows marketers to close that gap.

 Related: Top marketing attribution software you need to try

 Marketing attribution allows you to upgrade your marketing and optimise based on impact.

 Attribution reports will unlock data to help you:

-Well, even if you sell products completely online, once that 90 day window ends, any sales your paid campaigns brought in won’t get their due credit!
+Well, even if you sell products completely online, once that window ends, any sales your paid campaigns brought in won’t get their due credit!

 Marketing attribution tools like Ruler Analytics will manage your lead and conversion data endlessly, meaning you can still track performance whether they convert in two months or two years.